TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % related data
 % 2.
 Time: 1 x ntime double with time values for each time point of event
 % realted data ('real' time with negative values)
 % 3.
-Type: char, determines what is done her, Either 'OnlyReject' OR 'RejectandPlot' OR 'Plot'
+Type: char, only 'Plot so far'
 % 4.
 TopFigure: Figure axes handle to top figure of trial rejection window
 % plotting ERP
 % 5.
 BottomFigure: Figure axes handle to bottom figure of trial rejection window